ZdrzalikPrzemyslaw/Xmodem-Protocol/README.md

 ## Usage

-Run odbierz.py, or odbierz.bat if on windows, in order to receive a message from a transmiter In order for the program to work both odbierz.py and console_IO.py need to be present in the directory.
+Run odbierz.py, or odbierz.bat if on windows, in order to receive a message from a transmiter.
+In order for the program to work both odbierz.py and console_IO.py need to be present in the directory.

 Run wyslij.py, or wyslij.bat if on windows, in order to send a message to a receiver.
 In order for the program to work both wyslij.py and console_IO.py need to be present in the directory.